Abstract independence relations in neostability theory: Introduction

-\begin{theorem}[\thref{local-character-for-universal-kim-ind}] Let $\ind$ be an independence relation satisfying full existence, monotonicity, strong finite character, and right extension.
-Then $\ind$-Conant-independence satisfies chain local character. \end{theorem} As a corollary, we deduce that Conant-independence (in the sense of \cite{mutchnik2024conant}) satisfies chain local character in any theory.
+In \S\ref{sec:chain-local-character}, we move towards adapting more general results about the equivalence of witnessing to other traditional properties of abstract independence relations.
+In preparation for this, we start with \textit{chain local character} and show the following: \begin{restateprop}{local-character-for-universal-kim-ind} Let $\ind$ be an independence relation that satisfies full existence, monotonicity, strong finite character, and right extension.
+Then $\ind$-Conant-independence satisfies chain local character. \end{restateprop} As a corollary, we deduce that Conant-independence (in the sense of \cite{mutchnik2024conant}) satisfies chain local character in any theory.

-In \S6, we recover the equivalence with symmetry: \begin{theorem}[\thref{symmetry-characterisation}] Let $\ind$ be an independence relation satisfying full existence.
-Assume that $\ind$-Kim-independence satisfies left transitivity.
-TFAE: \begin{enumerate}[(i)] \item $\ind$-Kim-independence satisfies GUWP w.r.t. $\ind$. \item $\ind$-Kim-independence is symmetric. \end{enumerate} \end{theorem} We also show in this section how this allows us to recover one direction of \cite[Theorem 3.12]{mutchnik2024conant} from purely semantic arguments, as well as use the above result to relate witnessing to Adler's notion of an independence relation.
+In \S\ref{sec:symmetry}, we recover the equivalence with symmetry: \begin{restate}{symmetry-characterisation} Let $\ind$ be an independence relation satisfying full existence and monotonicity.
+Suppose that $\ind$-Kim-independence is compatible with $\ind$ and satisfies left transitivity.
+The following are equivalent: \begin{enumerate}[(i)] \item $\ind$-Kim-independence satisfies GUWP w.r.t. $\ind$. \item $\ind$-Kim-independence is symmetric. \end{enumerate} \end{restate} We also show in this section how this allows us to recover one direction of \cite[Theorem 3.12]{mutchnik2024conant} from purely semantic arguments, as well as use the above result to relate witnessing to Adler's notion of an independence relation.

-In \S7, we discuss the property we call ``weak transitivity'', recover a partial converse to the implication from witnessing to chain local character, and obtain a weakening of the fact that ``$\kind$-Morley sequences are witnesses in $\NSOP_1$ theories'' for the general case: \begin{theorem}[ {\thref{strengthening-witnesses}}] Let $\ind$ be an independence relation satisfying full existence, monotonicity, strong finite character, and right extension.
-Suppose that $\ind$ satisfies GUWP w.r.t. $\ind$, and $\ind$-Kim-independence satisfies weak and left transitivity.
-Then $\ind$-Kim-independence satisfies GUWP w.r.t. $\ind$. \end{theorem} However, as Kim-independence might fail weak transitivity in $\NSOP_1$ theories, this does not fully recover the above result.